Saxashitter/UNSTOPPABLE-FUCK-Poyo-and-the-Refill-Mart/SERVER_STUFF/README.txt

 * unless you know what ur doing, DO NOT touch anything other than sock.newServer

-- did u port forward? if not, do that, port forward to any port and change the
+- did u port forward? if not, do that, port forward to any udp port and change the
 - part on the end of sock.newServer to the port you forwarded

 - run the server again and share with friends! your welcome!